 Inside is where the place starts to actually get interesting.
 There is a delicatessen where a customer can by something like they do in a market, but most people proceed to the restaurant that makes up most of the locale’s interior.
 I’ve been inside three times at various hours from early afternoon to evening and the place has always been packed.
 The first thing that can be seen here are the pictures on the wall, they’re everywhere, virtually every bit of wall space had a framed photo of a celebrity who was here at some point.
 Certainly a unique interior design choice, not many places that I’ve been to have it, but it also hit me that this is perfect appeal to the vanity and attention obsessed Facebook generation, which was made possible by digital photography; copious amounts of pictures can be taken and loaded up online for display and delusions of fame.
 Popular media also is keen on covering celebrity stories and what movie stars do with their personal lives, what they wear, and where they go out.
 So this business, keen on trends, made sure to tap into that and maximize profit.

 However, the real meat of the matter is just that, meat.
 Lots of it.
 A sickening amount of it.
 Not only is nearly every dish meat based, the portions are, to put it lightly, absolutely absurd.
-Ironically, “carne” is a root meaning “meat.”
-Now, I used to eat meat, I used to like meat, but even during the times when I found great enjoyment in a steak dinner or any well-made meat dish, I still found the portions here insane.
+Ironically, the “carne” in “Carnegie” is not the Latin root meaning “meat,” rather an Old Gaelic root meaning “fort.”
+Sadly this militarist meaning is much less apparent today.
+Back to the matter at hand: I used to eat meat, I used to like meat, but even during the times when I found great enjoyment in a steak dinner or any well-made meat dish, I still found the portions here insane.

 Just take a look at one of their sandwiches: